makerdao/pe-checklists/core/standards.md

 Core contracts should follow established coding patterns including repo and contract structures, variable naming patterns (yes Daiwanese is a standard for our team) and auth patterns.

+Whenever possible, utilize an existing solution instead of building a new contract.
+MakerDAO is a very complex project and each new contract or derivation increases the cognitive and maintenance overhead of the entire protocol.
+By limiting the number of moving parts we reduce the risk of unexpected behavior.

+In order to limit contract complexity, we also tend to stay away from inheritance patterns.

+We believe that upgradeable proxies are an antipattern.
+If you need upgradeability, it should be handled with modular design and permission given to the Pause Proxy.

 None exhaustive lists of our standards include:

 - https://github.com/makerdao/mips-best-practices